 High Speed Photography

 This course will investigate the theory and applications of photographic systems designed to record events of very short duration.
 The images will be analyzed to gain a more complete understanding of short duration events.
-Included in the course will be comparisons of the characteristics of high-speed motion picture and digital video cameras, sequencing and timing control devices, as well as time magnification relationships.
-Basic characteristics of intermittent and rotating prism cameras, rotating mirror and drum cameras, synchronization systems and timing controls and high-speed flash and stroboscopic systems will also be covered in some detail.
+Included in the course will be comparisons of the characteristics of digital video cameras, sequencing and timing control devices, as well as time magnification relationships.
+Synchronization systems and timing controls and high-speed flash and stroboscopic systems will also be covered in some detail.
 Introduction to high-speed video recording as well as the introduction to shadowgraph and schlieren imaging systems will be included.
-Students will gain basic experiences not only in the operation of equipment but also in proper planning, setup and basic data reduction techniques.
+Students will be introduced to programmable microprocessors of the Arduino type for control of high-speed photographic equipment and will gain experiences in the operation of equipment as well as proper planning, setup and basic data reduction techniques.
+(Prerequisites: PHPS-202 or PHAR-161 or equivalent course.)
+Lab 3, Lecture 2 (Spring).

 Digital Color Management